arrilot/laravel-widgets/README.md

 You can go even further and automatically reload widget every N seconds.

-To achieve that:

-1. Make sure you have jquery loaded for ajax calls before the widget is called.
-2. Set the `$reloadTimeout` property of the widget class.
+To achieve that simply set the `$reloadTimeout` property of the widget class.

 ```php
 class RecentNews extends AbstractWidget